sash/jqueryui-init/README.md

 jQuery functions
 ----------------
-As a bonus you get .attrs function that returns an object with all attributes on the element.
+.attrs: function that returns an object with all attributes on the element (optionally beginning with param).
+.addUi(widgets): add new widgets to data-ui.
+A clone of .addClass .removeUi(widgets): remove widgets from data-ui.
+A clone of .removeClass .toggleUi(widgets): toggle widgets in data-ui.
+A clone of .toggleClass .hasUi(widgets): checks if widgets are set in data-ui.
+A clone of .hasClass

+Note: The *Ui functions are designed as helpers only.
+You can directly manipulate the data-ui attribute to the same effect